 Air pollution and health

-Air pollution is often invisible, but has serious implications for our health.
-Evidence shows that spending time in areas with high levels of air pollution can worsen asthma symptoms, damage lung function and harm cardio – vascular health.
+There’s evidence that spending time in areas with high levels of air pollution can worsen asthma symptoms, damage lung function and harm cardiovascular health.

-A recent report into the health effects of air pollution in Bristol concluded that around 300 deaths each year in the City of Bristol can be attributed to exposure to nitrogen dioxide and fine particulate matter (PM 2.5), with roughly an equal number attributable to both pollutants.
+A recent report into the health effects of air pollution in Bristol concluded that around 300 deaths each year can be attributed to exposure to nitrogen dioxide (NO2) and fine particulate matter (PM2.5).
+With roughly an equal number attributable to both pollutants.

 - low birth weight of babies

-- impaired lung development in small children, smaller lungs
+- impaired lung development in small children

 - a contributing factor in the onset of heart disease

-- acute respiratory exacerbation and
+- acute respiratory exacerbation

-- premature death.
+- premature death

-The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16billion and in Bristol is estimated at £83m.
+The annual health cost to society of the impacts of particulate matter alone in the UK is estimated to be around £16 billion and in Bristol is estimated at £83m.